jpSimkins/Drupal2WordPress-Plugin/README.md

 ## Known Issues
 - [ ] Page tags seems to have been broken.
 That or I messed up previously and thought they had tags.
 I'm looking into this now

+This plugin is based off the repo: https://github.com/lirantal/Drupal2WordPress